aamend/ml-registry/README.md

 ### Versioned Pipeline

-In order to guarantee model reproducibility, we enabled a new type of pipeline `VersionedPipeline` that appends a schema with pipeline version as published to nexus.
+In order to guarantee model reproducibility, we have introduced `VersionedPipeline`, a new type of pipeline object that appends model version as published to nexus.

 ```scala
 import com.aamend.spark.ml._